bigrobsf/pixelizr/README.md

 # pixelizr

+* __note__: the project works on Chrome, Firefox, and Edge (let me know if your mileage varies.)
+* It does NOT work (yet) on Safari or IE11 because rude.
+Stay tuned...

 ## Pixelizr extends our Pixel Art Maker homework to allow:

 1. saving and retrieval of art using local storage